OXID-eSales/developer_documentation/modules/module_via_composer.rst

 How to create a module installable via composer?
 ================================================

-.. important:: Currently installation process which is described bellow doesn't work.
-This note will be removed when this way of installing OXID eShop integrations will be finished.

 Modules are installed via Composer by using OXID `OXID eShop Composer Plugin <https://github.com/OXID-eSales/oxideshop_composer_plugin>`__.

 In order to install module correctly this plugin requires two fields to be described in module ``composer.json`` file: